omnilaboratory/obd/docs/OBD-README.md

 user=omniwallet
 pass=cB3]iL2@eZ1?cB2?
 ```
 This is a tesing full node for our community to run/call/test omni commands remotely.
 The OmniBOLT daemon invokes Omni RPC commands from this node, if you use this configuration.
-It is the most conveniente way to get started.
+It is a conveniente way to get started.

-**Notice:** Using remote omnicore causes a lower efficiency during creating RSMC and HTLC transactions, since there are rounds of remote calls to construct a raw omni transaction.
+**Notice:** Using remote omnicore causes lower efficiency during creating RSMC and HTLC transactions, since there are rounds of remote calls to construct a raw omni transaction.
 Our test reports around 3 seconds in constructing totally 20+ omni raw transactions for an HTLC.
 So that in production enviroment, we suggest to use local omnicore full node:

 #### option 2: Local Omnicore node
 [Install OmniCore](https://github.com/OmniLayer/omnicore#installation) on your local machine.
 Omnicore requires a full BTC core node, which may take days to synchronize the whole BTC database to your local device.
 After finishing synchronization, you can run omni/BTC commands for experiments, such as constructing raw transactions or generating new addresses.